-2 See Section 3.10(d) of this manual.
+&lt;sup>4 Section 36, Article III, Texas Constitution; see also Section 3.10(d) of this manual.

-After the heading, there is a recital that a specific legislative document is to be amended, followed by a precise explanation of the amendment.
-The drafter must take care to draft the amendment to the version of the document that is to be under consideration when the amendment is offered.
+(c) Amendment recital.
+After the heading, there is a recital stating that a specific legislative document is to be amended, followed by a precise explanation of the amendment.
+The drafter must take care to draft the amendment to the version of the document that will be under consideration when the amendment is offered.
 More specifically:

-IF THE AMENDMENT IS TO BE OFFERED: IT SHOULD BE DRAWN TO: In committee in the house of origin The introduced bill In committee in the other house The engrossment from the house of origin (the version as passed from the house of origin) On second reading in either house The version as reported from committee in that house On third reading in the senate The version considered on second reading, as amended (procedure is the same for either a senate or a house bill) On third reading in the house In the case of a house bill, the second reading engrossment; 2 in the case of a senate bill, the procedure is the same as a third reading amendment in the senate
+IF THE AMENDMENT IS TO BE OFFERED: IT SHOULD BE DRAWN TO: In committee in the house of origin The introduced bill In committee in the other house The engrossment from the house of origin (the version as passed from the house of origin) On second reading in either house The version as reported from committee in that house On third reading in either house The version considered on second reading, as amended